top of page

 9. Is there religious tolerance in Senegal?
 Senegal is around 95% Muslim, 3% Catholic and 2% animist.
 In general, Muslim brotherhoods are tolerant of others with different religions.

 11. What sort of insurance do I need?
-Every traveler must provide proof of purchase of travel insurance from a company such as AllianzInsurance, AAA or WorldNomads.
-The pricing will vary depending on your age, state of residence, and dates/location of trip.
-This insurance should cover the following: trip cancellation of around $4500, trip interruption, emergency medical, emergency transportation, baggage loss/damage, baggage delay, travel delay.
-For example, a participant in their early 50s, living in Virginia, would pay $140-240 depending on benefits & company.
-Note that some insurance companies require Travel Insurance to be purchased within 10-14 days of paying a deposit in order to be eligible for CFAR and/or better rates.
-Contact your insurance companies for more information.
+Participants must purchase their own travel and medical insurance for the dates of the Program.
+Pricing may vary depending on age, state of residence, and dates/location of trip.
+Insurance should cover trip cancellation of the Program cost, trip interruption, travel delay, emergency medical expenses, emergency medical transportation, emergency medical evacuation and repatriation, baggage loss/damage, and baggage delay.
+Note that some insurance companies require Travel Insurance to be purchased within 10-14 days of paying a deposit to be eligible for Cancel for Any Reason (CFAR), better rates, and/or better coverage.
+Contact your insurance company for more information.

 12. What safety measures will be taken during the trip?
 We will have Trip Leaders and/or local Senegalese guide(s) with us 24/7.
 U.S. citizens should register at the US Embassy in Dakar through the Smart Traveler Enrollment Program (STEP) for alerts and updates.
 We will practice safe eating and drinking habits and will talk about sanitation issues prior to departure.
-We will travel in a private vehicle solely for our use, with limited traveling at night; when on foot, we will always be in pairs or a group and will focus on being aware of our surroundings.
+We will travel in a private vehicle solely for our use, avoiding nighttime travel; when on foot, we will always be in pairs or a group and will focus on being aware of our surroundings.
 Our local guide·s and Trip Leaders will have phones for emergencies.
 We do not recommend jogging in Dakar but we can find appropriate locations elsewhere.

 13. How much time will I spend outside?
 A lot!
 We will be doing outdoor activities on a daily basis.
 We will visit UNESCO World Heritage sites of Senegal on our visit as well as several other proposed sites.
 We will also explore local markets, museums, natural reserves for birds, animals and mangroves.
 We will spend time in our bus, but we will also spend time in pirogues (canoe-like boats), on the ferry from Dakar to Gorée, and horse cart (calèche).
 You may swim in hotel pools and in the Atlantic Ocean.
 We will be walking a lot as well.
 Sunscreen, hats, reusable water bottles & insect repellent will be essential.